Hyomoto/TorchBox/docs/language/keywords.md

 #### `jump`

-Transfers execution to a label, line number, or string identifier.
+Transfers execution to a label or line number.

 ```tinder
 jump to retry
 jump end if done
 ```

+?> **Tip** Using an indirect expression allows you to resolve from a value to a jump target.
+See (indirect)[] for more information.

 #### `return`